SRON-ESG/HyperGas/doc/source/orthorectification.rst

 Orthorectification
 ==================

-The HyperGas class :class:`~hypergas.orthorectification.Ortho` supports geocoding (orthorectifying) datasets, resampling and reorienting them to the UTM system, which is useful for the emission quantification later.
+The HyperGas class :class:`~hypergas.orthorectification.Ortho` supports geocoding (orthorectifying) datasets, resampling and reorienting them to the Universal Transverse Mercator (UTM) coordinate system, which is useful for the subsequent emission quantification.

 EMIT
 ====

-As mentioned by the `EMIT tutorial <https://github.com/nasa/EMIT-Data-Resources/blob/main/python/how-tos/How_to_Orthorectify.ipynb>`_, users can get the geometric lookup table (GLT) from the Level 1 data and apply the orthorectification easily.
+As described in the `EMIT tutorial <https://github.com/nasa/EMIT-Data-Resources/blob/main/python/how-tos/How_to_Orthorectify.ipynb>`_, users can get the geometric lookup table (GLT) from Level 1 data and apply orthorectification easily.

 .. code-block:: python